 At the World Championships, change was also forthcoming, as a new alignment for the following season saw a change in the format of the C Pool playoffs, and Hungary's wins over Spain and South Korea saw it promoted to the new and expanded Division I. Those victories qualified Hungary for the Final Round, where they proceeded to defeat both China and Croatia to take first place in the entire tournament as Ocskay scored 7 goals and 12 points in the four contests.

-For the next seven seasons Alba Volán contented to compete in both the Hungarian and International league simultaneously, winning the Hungarian championship in dominating fashion in 2001, 2003, 2004, 2005, 2006 and 2007 while finishing in third place in the 2005 IIHF Continental Cup while teamed with right winger Krisztián Palkovics, a pairing dating back to their rookie seasons in 1993-94 which their fans dubbed "The Twins".
+For the next seven seasons Alba Volán competed in both the Hungarian and International league simultaneously, winning the Hungarian championship in dominating fashion in 2001, 2003, 2004, 2005, 2006 and 2007 while finishing in third place in the 2005 IIHF Continental Cup while teamed with right winger Krisztián Palkovics, a pairing dating back to their rookie seasons in 1993-94 which their fans dubbed "The Twins".

 Ocskay celebrates a Hungarian League championship with his fans

 During their time in Division I, which consisted of 12 teams divided into two groups of six, Hungary finished 4th in Group A in 2001, 2nd in 2002, 3rd in 2003 at home in Budapest, 4th in 2004, 3rd in 2005 in Budapest, 4th in 2006 and 2nd in 2007, successfully avoiding relegation each time, with Ocskay contributing, in a schedule of 5 games, between 4 and 9 points each time.